Simply-Adi/Simply-Adi.github.io/index.md

 Automation for Academia

+1. **AutoCertiPy**

-1. With the help of code pieces from Stackexchange, I wrote a code that automates printing details of certificate recepients on a given template.
+-Description: With the help of code pieces from Stackexchange, I wrote a code that automates printing details of certificate recepients on a given template.
 The template is a high quality image generated from its pdf version, which is obtained from powerpoint file.
 Here is the link to the same.

+-Context: PhD students are frequently involved in organising conferences, wherein arranging certificates is an important activity.
+Manually inputting recepient details is a mechanical task. **AutoCertiPy** aims to eliminate the time spent in such task.

+-Ahead: I plan to make this into a GUI app.

 <!-- ## Welcome to GitHub Pages